Padmakani/Python/README.md

 Here I have attached the respective program for below ten exercises.

+Why Python.
+There are many high-level languages.
+The language you will be learning is Python.
+Python is one of the easiest languages to learn and use, while at the same time being very powerful:
+It is used by many of the most highly productive professional programmers.
+A few of the places that use Python extensively are Google, the New York Stock Exchange, Industrial Light and Magic, ....
+Also Python is a free language!
+If you have your own computer, you can download it from the Internet.

  Writing Your First Python Program

     Create a folder called PythonPrograms on your C:\ drive.
 You will be storing all your Python programs in this folder.